aitgon/wopmars/docs/content/developer.rst

 The class responsible of the parsing of the workflow definition file (and the ``tool`` command) is :class:`wopmars.framework.parsing.Reader.Reader`.
 The class :class:`~.wopmars.framework.parsing.Reader.Reader` aims to fill the database with the informations relatives to the workflow.

-Once all informations regarding the workflow definition file have been stored in the database, the options ``--targetrule`` and ``--sourcerule`` are parsed in order to get only the rules that are intended to be executed by the user (see `Options and Arguments <use.html#options-and-arguments>`__ of WoPMaRS).
+Once all informations regarding the workflow definition file have been stored in the database, the options ``--targetrule`` and ``--sourcerule`` are parsed in order to get only the rules that are intended to be executed by the user (see `Options and Arguments <use.html#options-and-arguments>`__ of WopMars).

 To build the DAG itself, a class :class:`~.wopmars.framework.management.DAG.DAG` which inherit from ``networkx.DiGraph`` has been written.
 This class takes a set of nodes as argument and build itself by determining which nodes are following which others.
 Since the nodes are actually :class:`~.wopmars.framework.bdd.tables.ToolWrapper.ToolWrapper`, a node follows an other node if one output of the former is in the list of inputs of the last.
 This information is given by the method :meth:`~.wopmars.framework.bdd.tables.ToolWrapper.ToolWrapper.follows` of :class:`~.wopmars.framework.bdd.tables.ToolWrapper.ToolWrapper`.